 - When the going gets tough, have the tough conversations.
 When things are challenging and the scoreboard says you are losing, improvements and change are required.
 Without feedback and debate, and the team’s willingness to engage in honest, sometimes even uncomfortable dialogue, change never occurs.

 Linda Adams is a Leadership Development expert and co-founder of the Trispective Group.
-She is the co-author of.
-For more information, or to take a free team snapshot assessment, please visit, .
+She is the co-author of The Loyalist Team: How Trust, Candor, and Authenticity Create Great Organizations.
+For more information, or to take a free team snapshot assessment, please visit, www.trispectivegroup.com.